 VA Priority Groups:

 The VA defines a veteran’s preference to VA Healthcare based on their VA Priority Group.
 A veteran that has a Priority Group 1 assigned will ALWAYS have VA Healthcare.
 A veteran that has a Priority Group 6 assigned, “should” always have VA Healthcare, but if the Congress decides to cut the VA Healthcare budget, the lowest Priority Groups are dropped first (ie Priority Group 8, then Priority Group 7, etc.) For me, prior to being rated at all, being a Desert Storm Gulf War Veteran, the VA grandfathered me into the VA Healthcare due to the Burn Pit toxins I was exposed to.
 As such, I was automatically granted VA Healthcare as a Priority Group 6.
 As I became rated, first at 10%, my Priority Group increased from Priority Group 6 to Priority Group 3.
-Next when my rating increases to 30%, my Priority Group again increased from Priority Group 3 to Priority Group 2.
-Lastly, when my rating increases to 90%, my Priority Group again increased from Priority Group 2 to Priority Group 1.
+Next when my rating increased to 30%, my Priority Group again increased from Priority Group 3 to Priority Group 2.
+Lastly, when my rating increased to 90%, my Priority Group again increased from Priority Group 2 to Priority Group 1.
 Another thing to consider, if you have been financially successful and exceed the VA’s yearly total compensation limits (ie changes yearly) and the VA assigns you as a Priority Group 6, if you are willing to pay VA co-pays, the VA can decrease your Priority Group from Priority Group 6 to Priority Group 8D so that you can begin using the VA Healthcare System.

 https://www.va.gov/health-care/eligibility/priority-groups/